prosper-20/Health_Care/article.md

-# How to integrate Twilio Sendgrid into Django Application
+# How to integrate Twilio Sendgrid into your Django Application

 Hey guys,

 Today, i'm going to be teaching you how to integrate Twilio Sendgrid in your Django Application using minimal effort.
-For those who aren't aware what Twilio Sendgirdis, here's a brief Introduction.
+For those who aren't aware what Twilio Sendgird is, here's a brief Introduction.
 Sendgrid is simply a customer communication platform for transactional and marketing email.
 If that definition didn't ring a bell, do not be alarmed, the use case will shed some light.

 ### Table of Content
 - Introduction